It might sound boring, but thinking about how to save money as a student is important!

 Plan your meals and do a big grocery shop at the start of the week or month.
 This can help you avoid frittering money away on food without realising it.

-Put money aside for essentials (in another bank account or a pot) so you’re less tempted to spend it on things you don’t need.
+Put money aside for essentials (in a pot) so you’re less tempted to spend it on things you don’t need.

 Say ‘no’ sometimes.
 It’s important to have fun at university, but that doesn’t mean you have to do everything right now!

-Consider the consequences of overspending – whether that’s living on noodles for a month, or being kicked out of accomodation for missing rent.
+Consider the consequences of overspending – whether that’s living on noodles for a month, or being kicked out of accommodation for missing rent.

 If you’re not sure whether to treat yourself, wait a few weeks.
 If you still want it and can afford it, then go ahead.